ahmed-guedmioui/Ktor-Watchy-Course/README.md

 ## Key Features:
-**- API Endpoint:** Serves data requests from the Watchy app, providing information on favorites and bookmarks for a specific user.<br/>
+- **API Endpoint:** Serves data requests from the Watchy app, providing information on favorites and bookmarks for a specific user.<br/>
-**- Authentication:** Implements JWT-based authentication to guarantee user identity and secure access to personalized data.<br/>
+- **Authentication:** Implements JWT-based authentication to guarantee user identity and secure access to personalized data.<br/>
-**- User Management:** Handles user registration, login, and profile management, securely storing user information in MongoDB Atlas.<br/>
+- **User Management:** Handles user registration, login, and profile management, securely storing user information in MongoDB Atlas.<br/>
-**- Favoriting & Bookmarking:** Enables users to create and manage lists of favorite movies and TV shows, synchronizing data between app and backend.<br/>
+- **Favoriting & Bookmarking:** Enables users to create and manage lists of favorite movies and TV shows, synchronizing data between app and backend.<br/>
-**- Data Synchronization:** Seamlessly synchronizes user data (favorites, bookmarks) between the local Room database (app) and MongoDB Atlas (backend).<br/>
+- **Data Synchronization:** Seamlessly synchronizes user data (favorites, bookmarks) between the local Room database (app) and MongoDB Atlas (backend).<br/>

 ## Getting Started:
-Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend.git<br/>
+- Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend.git<br/>
-Database connection: Ensure you have a MongoDB Atlas account and configure connection details in the application.conf file.<br/>
+- Database connection: Ensure you have a MongoDB Atlas account and configure connection details in the application.conf file.<br/>
-Here is the Watchy App Repo That uses this backend: https://github.com/ahmed-guedmioui/Watchy-App.git<br/>
+- Here is the Watchy App Repo That uses this backend: https://github.com/ahmed-guedmioui/Watchy-App.git<br/>